DobbiKov/translate-dir-lib/docs/tool-profound-explanation.md

 │   │   └── ...
 │   └── bib/
 │       └── bib.tex
-├── .trans_git/
+├── .translate_dir/
-    ├── trans_conf.json
+    ├── config.json
-    └── trans_git_db/
+    └── translate_db/
         └── ...
 ```

 ## Project initialization and required settings
-When you initialize a project the `.trans_git` directory is created that stores `trans_conf.json` config.
+When you initialize a project the `.translate_dir` directory is created that stores `config.json` config.
 This config stores:
 - project's name
 - source and target languages
 - directories that correspond to the source and target languages